gpcureton/cspp_sounder_ql/README.md

 ### Overview

-This document contains instructions for installation and operation of the Community Satellite Processing Package (CSPP) release of the Sounder Qhicklooks Package (Sounder-QL) software for plotting navigated sounder datasets derived from one of several software packages that create level-2 sounder retrievals.
+This document contains instructions for installation and operation of the Community Satellite Processing Package (CSPP) release of the Sounder Quicklooks Package (Sounder-QL) software for plotting navigated sounder datasets derived from one of several software packages that create level-2 sounder retrievals.